mendix/docs/content/ats/howtos/cab-03-textbox.md

 ## 5 Action Parameters

-Next, you need to add the action input parameters:
+Next, you need to add these action input parameters:

 * Widget Name
 * Value